 - Neutral sound

 It’s not that popular for headphones of this price bracket to have impedance so low.
 This makes them easily driveable by any device and this adds to the versatility of TH900 mk2, theoretically making them a viable option for mobile work.

 TH900’s are lighter than one might expect when looking at the oversized ear cups.
-Even more impressive is the fact that there are almost no plastic parts visible, most components are metal and the 50 mm dynamic drivers are covered by housing made of Japanese cherry birch.
+Even more impressive is the fact that there are almost no plastic parts visible, most components are metal, and the 50 mm dynamic drivers are covered by a housing made of Japanese cherry birch.

 The thick cable feels very high quality and should last an extremely long time.
 The protein leather used for ear pads and headband feels great to touch and helps to save weight further, the material is about 60% lighter than genuine leather according to Fostex.
 Overall the build feels sturdy and judging by the owner’s manual, Fostex has put thought into making TH900 mk2 durable, yet given how light they feel and the hefty price tag, I would get a hard case if I wanted to use them on-the-road.

-Both channels are matched almost perfectly for all of the measured pairs.
-In the real world this means that there will be absolutely no perceivable channel differences and stereo image will be as accurate as it gets, and at this price point, it better be!
+Both channels are matched almost perfect for all of the measured pairs.
+In the real world, this means that there will be absolutely no perceivable channel differences and the stereo image will be as accurate as it gets, and at this price point, it better be!

-Open back headphones are inherently better at this, but TH900 mk2’s perform very well for a closed back set.
-Listeners with smaller heads though may perceive few dB’s less bass due to the relaxed clamping force not delivering optimal seal.How much do they differ pair to pair in terms of frequency response?
+Open-back headphones are inherently better at this, but TH900 mk2’s perform very well for a closed-back set.
+Listeners with smaller heads though may perceive a few dB’s less bass due to the relaxed clamping force not delivering optimal seal.How much do they differ pair to pair in terms of frequency response?